smathermather/OpenAerialMap/oam-components/oam-c.md

 The only way to interact with the Catalogue Index is through the Catalogue API, modifying the Index directly is not supported.

-The Index stores metadata about a **datasource**, basic information about users (hooks into OSM OAuth API), user to license mapping and other catalogue data.
+The Index stores metadata about a **datasource**, basic information about users, user to license mapping and other catalogue data.

 {% include blocks/h3.html title="Datasource metadata definition" %}